siavashalipour/SAPinViewController/README.md

 SAPinViewController is available under the MIT license.
 See the LICENSE file for more info.

 ## License
-If you have any feature requests or bugfixes feel free to create an issue or send a pull request.
+If you have any feature requests or bug-fixes feel free to create an issue or send a pull request.